byu-cs-236-classroom-templates/project-4/README.md

 ### Copy Files

-Copy the below files from your solution to Project 4 into the `src/project4/` folder:
+Copy the below files from your solution to Project 3 into the `src/project4/` folder:

   * `datalogprogram.py`
   * `fsm.py`
+  * `interpreter.py`
   * `lexer.py`
   * `parser.py`
+  * `relation.py`
   * `./tests/test_relation.py`
   * `./tests/test_interpreter.py`

 The `token.py` file is unchanged here and should not be copied over.
-None of test files from Project 1 should be copied over either.
+Other test files from older projects can be copied as needed.

 ### Reminder